Lalerie/Portfolio/Project_1_Mobile_app/README.md

 - Profit increase

 ## Research description
-Analyze the impact of events on the completion of the target event — viewing contacts The dataset contains data on events committed in the "Unnecessary Things" mobile application.
+Analyze the impact of events on the completion of the target event — viewing contacts.
+The dataset contains data on events committed in the "Unnecessary Things" mobile application.
 In it, users sell their unwanted items by posting them on a bulletin board.

 ## Project summary